 Algorithmic systems are often publicly associated with a lack of transparency and a loss of human control.
 At the same time, networks like Bitcoin and its offspring enjoy unprecedented popularity.
 Being transparent both with respect to their inner workings and the data stored within them, such decentralized systems promise to abolish middlemen and trusted authorities and to thereby foster radical grassroots solutions.

-The research group conducts interdisciplinary research on the following and related questions, drawing on expertise from computer science, law, sociology and economics:
+The research group conducted interdisciplinary research on the following and related questions, drawing on expertise from computer science, law, sociology and economics:

 The research group publishes developed software via GitHub and presents empirical data, analyses and interactive applications at: https://trudi.weizenbaum-institut.de/